 - Temperatures to which the application will be subjected

 - If the application chemicals will be compatible with the O-Ring material

 - What size and budget restraints are required

 Once the engineer knows these key points, it will be possible to determine the correct O-Ring material that is suitable.
 If there is any doubt that the standard materials aren’t acceptable for an application that demands extreme performance or environment, a customised specialist material can be designed.

 Common O-Ring Materials

-All O-rings are manufactured from an elastomeric materials.
+All O-rings are manufactured from an elastomeric material.
 However, they have many different formulaic compositions that change the function specifications.

 The more common O-Ring materials are: